Kelvin connection in IC design

 Unity gain buffer schematic

 In this circuit, the error amplifier controls the gate of the PMOS transistor to maintain the voltage at the output equal to VrefV_{ref} by supplying enough current to the load.
-When this circuit is physically implemented on chip, the routing resistance (RtraceR_{trace}) appears between the output of the PMOS pass device and the actual output of the circuit (i.e. chip pad).
-This parasitic resistance makes the output voltage VoutV_{out} to be lower than output voltage of and LDO:
+When this circuit is physically implemented on chip, the routing resistance RtraceR_{trace} appears between the output of the PMOS pass device (VforceV_{force}) and the actual output of the circuit (i.e. chip pad).
+This parasitic resistance makes the output voltage VoutV_{out} to be lower than output voltage of an LDO due to the voltage drop:

 Vout=VLDOILRtraceV_{out} = V_{LDO} - I_{L}R_{trace}